mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 To address this challenge and enable the straightforward reuse of the `ACPowerFlow` abstract type without encountering unexpected errors in results, users can pass the `ACPowerFlow` type as an argument to any functions that add or update the `PowerSystem` composite type.
 If the modifications are permissible and lead to the correct solutions, they will be executed and will accordingly alter the composite types.

-Continuing with the previous example, we can further enhance the power system by adding `Branch 5` and adjusting the output power of `Generator 2` to the previously constructed system.
-Without executing the [`newtonRaphson`](@ref newtonRaphson) function, we can proceed with the iterations as follows:
+Continuing from the previous example, let us add `Branch 5` to the existing system and proceed with the iterations without executing the [`newtonRaphson`](@ref newtonRaphson) function:
 ```@example ReusingPowerSystemType
 addBranch!(system, analysis; label = "Branch 5", from = "Bus 1", to = "Bus 3")
-updateGenerator!(system, analysis; label = "Generator 2", active = 0.5, reactive = 0.2)

 for iteration = 1:100
     stopping = mismatch!(system, analysis)